taboola/taboola-ios-js/README.md

 ## 3. Example App
-This repository includes an example Android app which uses the `TaboolaJS`.
+This repository includes an example iOS app which uses the `TaboolaJS`.
 Review it and see how `TaboolaJS` is integrated in practice.

 ## 4. SDK Reference
 [TaboolaJS Reference](./doc/Taboola%20JS%20SDK%20iOS%20Reference.md)